Maple Hot Sauce with Brown Butter

 Turn up the heat with a touch of sweet.
-A gourmet twist on Buffalo-style hot sauce that’s perfect for grilled meats, wings, veggies, and more.
+This easy brown butter and maple hot sauce is a gourmet-style buffalo sauce for wings, BBQ, and more!

 Maple Brown Butter Hot Sauce Recipe

-Fried chicken tenders with maple brown butter hot sauce
+Fried chicken tenders served with a side of maple brown butter buffalo sauce in a white ramekin

 What you’ll need

-• 1 stick salted butter (or unsalted butter*)
+• 1 stick (½ cup) salted butter (or unsalted butter, plus a pinch of salt)

 • 1 tablespoon maple syrup